hydra3333/Pi4NAS64/README.md

 ## Pre-Installaton stuff which must setup first

-0. Ensure our USB3 disks are *not* yet plugged into the Pi4
+1. Ensure our USB3 disks are *not* yet plugged into the Pi4

-1. Install and configure our Raspberry Pi4 4Gb or 8Gb
+2. Install and configure our Raspberry Pi4 4Gb or 8Gb
-   - Install 32-bit Raspberry Pi O/S and configure it how we like
+   - Install 32-bit Raspberry Pi O/S and configure it to how we like it
+   - its hostname must be short and easy and has no spaces or special characters (it will be used as the website name) ... ideally choose `Pi4NAS`
    - configure it to boot to GIU and autologin ... it is safe to autologin since the Pi is only visible inside our "secure" home LAN
-   - configure a screen resolution which enables VNC server/client to run better when headless
+   - configure a screen resolution which enables VNC server/client to run properly when headless
-   - in a Terminal, using sudo raspi-config, Advanced
+     * in a Terminal, using sudo raspi-config, Advanced
      * choose a screen resolution ANYTHING (eg 1920x1080) *other* than "default" so that a framebuffer gets allocated on a Pi4 which magically enables VNC server to run even when a screen is not connected to the HDMI port
    - (the GUI should be left to boot and run, even in a headless state later)

-2. Check, perhaps in the GUI menu item `Raspberry Pi Configuration`,
+3. Check, perhaps in the GUI menu item `Raspberry Pi Configuration`,
-   - its hostname is short and easy and has no spaces or special characters (it will be used as the website name) ... ideally choose `Pi4NAS`
    - "login as user pi" is ticked
    - "wait for network" is unticked
    - "splash screen" is disabled